Cenk Yıldırım

-Cenk Yıldırım (born 25 December 1972) is a Turkish professional basketball assistant coach who currently serves as an assistant coach for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague, under head coach Ergin Ataman.
+Cenk Yıldırım (born 25 December 1972) is a Turkish professional basketball coach who last worked as an assistant coach for Panathinaikos of the Greek Basketball League (GBL) and the EuroLeague, under head coach Ergin Ataman.
 He is also one of the assistant coach of the Turkish national team since 2022.

 Early life

 Yıldırım played professional basketball for Pertevniyal, Taçspor, Şekerspor and Kayseri Meysu.

 Coaching career

 Anadolu Efes (2016–2023)

 As an assistant coach, Yıldırım worked for Anadolu Efes between 2016 and 2023.
 Under head coach Ergin Ataman, he helped the team to three Turkish League Championships, two Turkish Cups, three EuroLeague Finals, and two EuroLeague titles in the 2020–21 and 2021–22.

 Also, he was an assistant coach during the 2016–17 season under head coach Velimir Perasović.

 Yıldırım was an assistant coach for the Turkish national team at the EuroBasket 2022 and at the 2023 FIBA Basketball World Cup qualification.